mlcommons/ck/README.md

 * http://hal.inria.fr/hal-01054763
 * https://hal.inria.fr/inria-00436029

-If you found CK interesting and maybe useful, you are welcome to reference above publications in your reports.
+If you found CK interesting and possibly useful, you are welcome to reference above publications in your reports.

 Acknowledgments